Is It College Yet?: Plot

 At graduation, Daria wins an academic award and improvises a speech in which she reiterates her contempt for high school, but ends with a summation of her life philosophy and expresses gratitude for Jane and her family, drawing applause from the crowd.
-Afterwards, Daria and Jane meet for pizza as usual, and muse on what they will find once they arrive at college and begin a new era in their lives.
+Afterwards, Daria and Jane meet for pizza as usual, and muse on what they will find together once they arrive in Boston for college and begin a new era in their lives.